pnonell/physical-simulation/Part 2/README.md

 # Part 2: Satellite orbiting the Earth

-To run the game, open the file main.pde and run it on Processing.
+To run the simulation, open the file main.pde and run it on Processing.

 There are 4 different options (A, B, C and D), which can be switched by changing the letter on line 15 of the code.